h-joo/life-in-germany/Arriving_Germany.md

 There is an exact sequence of steps that you need to take before you can do anything in Germany.

-## Table Of Contents
-- Entering Germany ℹ️
-- Get an apartment to live in ℹ️
-- Register at your City ( Wohnungsanmeldung ) ℹ️
-- Open a bank Account ℹ️
-- Get a health insurance ℹ️
-- Get a residence permit ℹ️

 ## Entering Germany ℹ️

 Depending on whether you're eligible for 90 days of Schengen Visa or not, you'll need to get a visa to enter Germany.
 Every country is different in this matter, so I'll not cover how you'd get a permit to enter Germany.